 William Street South and the Logic of Dublin 2's Hospitality Strip

 Dublin's Creative Quarter has spent the better part of a decade consolidating its position as the city's most layered hospitality corridor.
 The stretch between Drury Street and the lower end of South William Street now functions as a self-contained circuit: wine bars, cocktail counters, casual-dining rooms, and converted Georgian interiors jostle for the same early-evening crowd.
-Farrier & Draper sits on William Street South, at the junction where that circuit gets most competitive, surrounded by venues that are actively expanding the city's bar-and-restaurant vocabulary.
+Farrier & Draper sits on William Street South, in Dublin 2, surrounded by venues that shape the city's bar-and-restaurant scene.
 That placement matters when you're deciding where to spend an evening and how to sequence it.

 How to Approach the Booking